open/close all folders

 - A couple sounds about right.
 1984's Grace Under Pressure hit #10 on the Billboard 200, though only one single (The Body Electric) charted...at #105.
 2007's Snakes and Arrows debuted at #1 on the Billboard Rock and Internet Album charts, though none of the four singles broke the Top 10.

 - 2112 is generally recognized as their "breakout" album.
 It was their first album to crack the Billboard Top 100 and has gone on to sell over 3 million copies.
 The kicker is that the album itself became such a success even though all three singles they released from it failed to chart.

 - Pink Floyd defines this trope.
-Ummagumma, Atom Heart Mother, Meddle, Obscured by Clouds, Wish You Were Here and Animals.
+Ummagumma, Atom Heart Mother, Meddle, Wish You Were Here and Animals.
 All either gold or (multi-)platinum, none have a US top-100 single.
 For the first half of their career, Roger Waters certainly seemed to prefer it this way; when "Money" became their first significant hit single in America, he quickly became exhausted of hearing the new fans it won the band yelling for them to play it.